DarlingtonDev/jeraven/README.md

-# Jeraven Logistics Landing Page
+# FastDrive Logistics Landing Page

-This is a fully responsive landing page for **Jeraven**, a modern Nigerian logistics company offering fast, reliable, and customer-focused delivery solutions.
+This is a fully responsive landing page for **FastDrive**, an **imaginary** modern Nigerian logistics company offering fast, reliable, and customer-focused delivery solutions.
 The website was designed and developed to help showcase the company’s services, build credibility, and support customer onboarding across Nigeria.

 ## 💼 Purpose

 This project was built with two main goals:

-- **Client Presentation:** To pitch a complete, ready-to-deploy website to the business owner and demonstrate a clear understanding of Jeraven’s business model.
+- **Client Presentation:** To pitch a complete, ready-to-deploy website to the business owner and demonstrate a clear understanding of FastDrive’s business model.
 - **Production-Ready Code:** Designed with best practices for scalability, SEO, and responsive design on all screen sizes.

 ## 🚀 Features